Monty Python: Introduction to North America and the world

 Through the efforts of Python's American manager Nancy Lewis, during the summer of 1974, Ron Devillier, the programming director for nonprofit PBS television station KERA in Dallas, Texas, started airing episodes of Monty Python's Flying Circus.
-Ratings shot through the roof, providing an encouraging sign to the other 100 PBS stations that had signed up to begin airing the show in October 1974—exactly five years after their BBC debut.
+Ratings shot through the roof, prompting other PBS affiliates to pick up the show.
+Devillier states, "We got the Nielsens in and started looking at the Saturday ratings.
+The first night, it was a 6 rating.
+We couldn't believe it.
+We didn't know what a 6 looked like.
+The next week, it was a 7 and it may have taken a month but it stayed there and we started getting 8s, 9s and 10s."
 There was also cross-promotion from FM radio stations across the US, whose airing of tracks from the Python LPs had already introduced American audiences to this bizarre brand of comedy.
 The popularity on PBS resulted in the 1974 re-release of the 1972 ...Completely Different film, with much greater box office success.
 The success of the show was captured by a March 1975 article headline in The New York Times, "Monty Python's Flying Circus Is Barnstorming Here".
 Asked what challenges were left, now that they had made TV shows, films, written books, and produced records, Chapman responded, "Well, actually world supremacy would be very nice", before Idle cautioned, "Yes, but that sort of thing has got to be done properly".

 In 1975 ABC broadcast two 90-minute Monty Python specials, each with three shows, but cut out a total of 24 minutes from each, in part to make time for commercials, and in part to avoid upsetting their audience.
 As the judge observed in Gilliam v.
 American Broadcasting Companies, Inc., where Monty Python sued for damages caused by broadcast of the mutilated version, "According to the network, appellants should have anticipated that most of the excised material contained scatological references inappropriate for American television and that these scenes would be replaced with commercials, which presumably are more palatable to the American public."
 Monty Python won the case.